Your Path to Career Readiness

 Currently Enrolled Students

-If you're a currently enrolled student or recent graduate up to one year after graduation, the Career Planning and Development Center (CPDC) can assist you through individual career advising appointments, virtual and live events to develop career management skills and connect to employers, and a variety of resources on the CPDC's website, including Handshake, Webster's career management and job posting platform.
+If you're a currently enrolled student or recent graduate up to one year after graduation, the Career Planning and Development Center (CPDC) can assist you through individual career advising appointments, virtual and in-person career development events, and a variety of resources, including Handshake, Webster's career management and job posting platform.
+Students can also find additional information and resources through the CPDC Frequently Asked Questions guide and Connections department page.

 Alumni

-As a Webster graduate, you have access to the Alumni Association network and Handshake, Webster University's online career management system.
-Handshake features a database of job opportunities, career development resources and events suitable for graduates.
-Create an account in Handshake using your personal email address.
-In addition, access career resources on the CPDC website and attend the center's virtual or live events and career fairs.
+As a Webster graduate, you have access to Handshake, Webster University's online career management system.
+Handshake features a database of job opportunities, career development resources, and events.
+Learn more about accessing Handshake with your personal email address.
+In addition, access career resources on the CPDC website and attend virtual or in-person events and career fairs offered by the Career Planning and Development Center.

 For Employers